-Whether you have a disruptive new solution, or an incremental adaption of an existing solution, our Innovation Fund can provide the funding and support to help you create or reimagine processes and practices, and/or design, develop or deploy your ideas to the world.
+Whether you have a disruptive new solution, or an incremental adaptation of an existing solution, our Innovation Fund can provide the funding and support to help you create or reimagine processes and practices, and/or design, develop or deploy your ideas to the world.

 Funded by Government of Canada’s Northern Economic Development Agency (CanNor) and Government of Yukon.